We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 DSG Outerwear Bexley 2.0 Ripstop Ultra Lightweight Hunting Pullover and Pants

-Once I’d sweated through one change of camo this early season (see above), I switched to this new lightweight set from DSG Outerwear, the latest update to the company’s original Bexley pullover.
+Once I’d sweated through one change of camo this early season (see above), I switched to this new lightweight set from DSG Outerwear, last year’s update to the company’s pullover lineup.
 The fabric is perfect for early-season deer hunts or late-season spring turkey hunts, with enough performance features that you can focus on the hunt rather than hoisting your pants every five minutes.
 The pants in particular have the functionality that I’m always looking for (but rarely find) in women’s hunting gear.
-The adjustable inseam and elastic waist make it easy to find the right fit without tripping over your hems or tugging up a sagging waistband.
-Both the pullover and the pants area available in Realtree Edge, complete with DSG’s signature teal accents.
+The adjustable inseam and elastic waist make it easy to find the right fit without tripping over the hems or tugging up a sagging waistband.
+Both the pullover and the pants are available in three Realtree patterns: Edge, Timber, and Excape.

 Helly Hansen Verglas Tur Hiking Pants

 I’m a sucker for a good quarter-zip hoodie that pulls triple-duty as a baselayer, mid-layer, or even outer layer, depending on how hot I get in the field (or how behind I am on my laundry).
 This Merino hoodie from Helly Hansen is killer for cold mornings, and still works well on days that warm up or demand more activity.
-I opted for the men’s hoodie, simply because it comes in green; I wanted to be able to blend in even if I overheated and had to strip off my outer layer (which I did on a desert hunt this fall).
-The women’s hoodie comes in three colors (bright blue, deep purple, and white), all of which would make great base layers for colder hunts.
+I opted for the men’s hoodie, simply because it used to come in green; I wanted to be able to blend in even if I overheated and had to strip off my outer layer (which I did on a desert hunt last fall).
+The women’s hoodie comes in three colors (light blue, gray, and black), all of which would make great base layers for colder hunts.
 The high gaiter of the hoodie helps keep your neck and core truly warm, even in frosty, windy conditions.

 Leupold Katmai Sunglasses